rogiller/k8sdemo-backend/README.md

 ## Redis

-In the v1.1.0 branch of this repo, I have a demo that uses Redis.
+In the `v1.1.0` branch of this repo, I have a demo that uses Redis.
+To use this Redis version:

+* check that branch out
+* build the jar
+* Docker-ize the new 1.1.0 jar using version 1.1.0
+* save out the Docker image
+* import the Docker image tar file into microk8s.
+* Add the following to backend's application.properties file:
+  `k8sdemo.redis.url=redis://localhost:6379`
+* Change version in `/k8sdemo/k8sdemo-backend/k8s/k8sdemo-backend-deployment.yml` to 1.1.0
+* Run `kubectl apply -f /k8sdemo/k8sdemo-backend/k8s/k8sdemo-backend-deployment.yml`

+API calls after the first one will now run after because weather and address info will be cached in Redis.